Information for beamtime

 • Team required – plan on a minimum of two people to run samples and concurrently analyze data.
 If you are running in situ you may need more.
 If you are running with toxic gases or anything particularly hazardous, a trained team member must be at the beam line at all times to monitor the experiment.

-• Hardware: Besides samples and any equipment for sample environments, bring an external hard drive (≥1 TB) for backup data transfer
+• Additional hardware: bring an external hard drive (≥1 TB) for backup data transfer

 • What to expect during beam time